fastwithkamran/fastwithkamran/README.md

 # Hi, I'm Kamran Ayaz 👋

 🎓 CS student at FAST-NUCES Karachi
 🚀 Building skills
-💡  A Computer Science student passionate about coding, problem solving, and developing cool things!
+💡 Passionate about building creative digital solutions and learning new technologies.
+💬 Always open to collaborating on exciting projects and learning from others in the tech community!

 ---